determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/deepspeed/autotuning.rst

       :class:`~determined.core.SearcherOperation` as the ``DetCallback`` instance through its ``op=det_callback.current_op`` argument.

-   -  The entire ``train`` method of the HuggingFace trainer is wrapped in the ``dsat_reporting_context`` context manager.
+   -  The entire ``train`` method of the Hugging Face trainer is wrapped in the ``dsat_reporting_context`` context manager.

-To find examples that use DeepSpeed Autotune with HuggingFace Trainer, visit the `Determined GitHub Repo <https://github.com/determined-ai/determined/tree/master/examples/hf_trainer_api>`__ and navigate to ``examples/hf_trainer_api``.
+To find examples that use DeepSpeed Autotune with Hugging Face Trainer, visit the `Determined GitHub Repo <https://github.com/determined-ai/determined/tree/master/examples/hf_trainer_api>`__ and navigate to ``examples/hf_trainer_api``.